tokland/omreact/README.md

 Purely functional React components with local state.

-React.js is mainly a functional framework: render full views from state and don't bother with in-place updates of the DOM.
-However, it still promotes imperative state updates through `this.setState`. `OmReact` is a thin abstraction layer over React.js that allows to write purely functional components that hold local state.
+React.js is mainly functional, just render the whole view for a component from its state and don't bother with in-place updates of the DOM.
+However, it still promotes imperative code because of how `this.setState` works. `OmReact` is a thin abstraction layer over React.js that allows to write purely functional components that hold local state.

-Think of `OmReact` as an component-with-local-state based Elm approach.
+`OmReact` applies the [Elm architecture](https://guide.elm-lang.org/architecture/) and applies it to components with local state.

 ## Install